Utah Month-to-Month Lease Agreement

 Utah landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• New Tenant Disclosure – Landlords must provide tenants with a detailed set of information, including a move-in checklist to take inventory of existing property damage before move-in and an itemized estimate of rent and non-rent costs associated with the property.
+• New Tenant Disclosure – Landlords must provide new tenants with a detailed set of information.
+This includes a move-in checklist to take inventory of existing property damage before move-in, and an itemized estimate of rent and non-rent costs associated with the property.

 • Methamphetamine Disclosure – Landlords must disclose any knowledge relating to methamphetamine manufacturing or contamination on rental property.